Publish a Public Notice: How to Avoid Mistakes

 Step One: Determine the type of notice you need to publish

 Identifying the type of notice is the first step.
 Whether you need to post a legal notice, such as a foreclosure or probate announcement, or a business-related notice, such as a public auction or zoning change, the specifics of the notice will guide your submission.
+For help identifying what kind of notice you need to publish, refer to our complete guide on the different types of notices.

 Step Two: Choose the adjudicated newspaper for your notice